Tasting: Citrus and apricot fruits, medium tannin, textural mouthfeel and a dry finish

-Grapes are 100% hand harvested.
-2018 was a very wet vintage, the soil type is blue clay which is like a sponge - it holds water and also helps to maintain freshness - we are on the north side of Les Alpilles so you find a lot of this soil type here.
+Vinification: Grapes are 100% hand harvested.
+The soil type is blue clay which is like a sponge - it holds water and also helps to maintain freshness - we are on the north side of Les Alpilles so you find a lot of this soil type here.
 It’s the same as in the Jura.
 3 diff grapes: Grenache Blanc, Vermentino & Roussanne - whole cluster, co macerated for 30 days in concrete tank.
 Pressed and aged in a large alsacien neutral foudre for one year.

 About the Winemaker: From the moment Henri Milan planted his first vine at just 8 years old, he knew viticulture would be his life’s passion.
 In 1986, he took over the family property in the foothills of Provence’s Alpilles mountain range with the grand intention of growing the best, most characterful fruit the diverse soils there could yield and bottling as a domaine instead of selling to the local co-op as his parents had done.
 Milan began working organically as early as 1988, but many of the vines weren’t hardy enough to survive the conversion from conventional farming.
 With the help of famous microbiologist Claude Bourgignon, he created a soil map to serve as a guide for how to replant.
 The duo identified zones of blue marl laced with limestone and other zones characterized by Quaternary-based gravel and yellow sandstone.
 Focusing on grape varieties best adapted to the individual soil types and producing site-specific wines, they felt, was the way forward.
 The best suited varieties, however, were not necessarily those prescribed by the Baux de Provence AOP, so Milan withdrew from the appellation system in 2007, declassifying his wines to Vin de France and cementing his reputation as the region’s rebel.